benbaptist/minecraft-wrapper/stable-plugins/regions/README.md

 ### Adding a player to your region ###

-To add a player to you region, you give him easch of the permissions you want him to have in your region:<br><br>
+To add a player to you region, you give him each of the permissions you want him to have in your region:<br><br>
 The command format is:<br>
 `//rg set [region_name] break|access|place|ban|remove <playername>`<br><br>

-set `//rg use myproperty` so that you don't need to use the region_name:<br>
+Set `//rg use myproperty` so that you don't need to use the region_name:<br>
 `//rg use myproperty`<br><br>
-set the player for full permission in your region:<br>
+Set the player for full permission in your region:<br>

 ```
 //rg set break <playername>